 Yoga plays a crucial role in improving digestive functions.
 Specific yoga poses help to enhance the tone of the intestinal and abdominal muscles, thereby keeping digestive disorders at bay.
 Yoga also helps to improve the release and circulation of digestive enzymes released by the liver and pancreas.
 Chronic digestive diseases respond well to the practice of yoga.

 7. Blood Circulation

 The beneficial action of Yoga postures on toning the body muscles extends to the blood vessels as well.
 Toned muscular walls of the blood vessels help to enhance blood circulation throughout the body.
 Healthy blood vessels maintain the ideal range of blood pressure and prevent it from rising or falling abnormally.
-Healthy blood circulation helps the human mind and body to rejuvenate quickly while preventing the rapid onset of fatigue.
+Healthy blood circulation helps the human mind, body and Spirit to rejuvenate quickly while preventing the rapid onset of fatigue.

 8. Immune System

 Yoga helps build a robust immune system by improving the body’s capacity to withstand infections, allergies, and other harmful external influences.
 Yoga also plays a pivotal role in shaping a positive mindset (Read more about the benefits of yoga on mental health in the next section), which goes a long way in keeping one healthy and away from harm.

 The beneficial effects of yoga on the digestive tract and blood circulation also affect metabolism.
 There are specific yoga postures that help to regulate the levels of bad cholesterol in your blood.
 By controlling the metabolism of fats, carbohydrates, and proteins, yoga also helps to maintain an ideal weight range.